dmx-systems/dmx-plugin-template/README.md

 mvn clean package
 ```

 This will build a `.jar` file for production and copy it to DMX's `bundle-deploy` directory.
 The `.jar` file contains your plugin (minified Javascript, extracted CSS, both hashed for longterm caching) and is deployable in every DMX 5 installation.
 The production build is handled by Webpack.
-The DMX backend server serves the plugin front-end assets via http(s).
+The DMX server serves the plugin front-end assets via http(s).

-Test the production build of your plugin by opening the Webclient, but this time as served from the DMX back-end server `http://localhost:8080/systems.dmx.webclient/` (note that the trailing slash is needed).
+Test the production build of your plugin by opening the Webclient, but this time as served from the DMX server `http://localhost:8080/systems.dmx.webclient/` (note that the trailing slash is needed).
 The "Greetings!" button is supposed to appear and function like before.
-But note that this time the DMX Webclient fetches the plugin's front-end assets (Javascript, CSS) from the DMX back-end server (no dev server involved).
+But note that this time the DMX Webclient fetches the plugin's front-end assets (Javascript, CSS) from the DMX server (no Webpack Dev Server involved).
 You can see this in the browser console:

 ![fetch-plugin](img/fetch-plugin.png)